nickrandolph/old-wpf-blog/08-BarGraph/README.md

 # How to make a data bound bar graph

-A very simple bar graph can be created by combining Avalon's styling and templating features with a data bound ItemsControl.
+A very simple bar graph can be created by combining the styling and templating features with a data bound ItemsControl.
 An ItemsControl is simply a control that displays a list of items.
 Those items can be anything you want: people, numbers, controls, and so on.
 If you template each item of an ItemsControl to be a rectangle whose height is bound to numerical data, you have a data bound bar graph.

 The data source for this sample is a class with a property called ValueCollection of type ObservableCollection<int>.
 ObservableCollection<T> implements INotifyCollectionChanged, which means that if items are added/removed/replaced from that collection, the binding engine will be notified of that and the UI will be updated.